 Building Automation and Control Network (BACnet) is commonly used in building automation systems.
-Learn how BACnet works and the different network technologies used to set up the system.
+Learn how the BACnet protocol works and the different network technology used to set up the system.

 BACnet is a network protocol used in building automation systems (BAS) to control the data exchange between different devices and components.
 BACnet stands for Building Automation and Control Network.
 It is a network standard developed by the American Heating Refrigerating and Air Conditioning Engineers.
 The American National Standard Institute (ANSI) and International Standard for Organization (ISO) have also adopted BACnet as a standard for networking building automation systems.